nrc/r4cppp/destructuring 2.md

 }
 ```

-You can also choose to have copy semantics for structs defined by you.
+You can also choose to have copy semantics for user-defined structs
-Use `#[derive(Copy)]` to implement the `Copy` trait and the struct would
-have Copy semantics.
-You may also need to derive the `Clone` trait needed
-by the `Copy` trait.
+by implementing the `Copy` trait.
+One straightforward way to do that is
+to add `#[derive(Copy)]` before the definition of the struct.
+Not all
+user-defined structs are allowed to implement `Copy` trait, in particular
+those  with a destructor.
+Destructors probably need a post of their own,
+but for now, an object in Rust has a destructor if it implements the `Drop`
+trait.
+Just like C++, the destructor is executed just before an object is
+destroyed.
+If an object has a destructor then it has move semantics.

 Now, it is important that a borrowed object is not moved, otherwise you would
 have a reference to the old object which is no longer valid.
 This is equivalent